 "If your partner is emotionally immature, there’s likely a lack of emotional intimacy in your relationship," Burns says.
 "This will leave you feeling disconnected because your partner can’t bond with you on a deeper level."

-"Sure, [your partner] makes you die laughing or is a blast to do activities with, but when it comes to getting more intimate, [they] just can’t go there," Burns says.
+Perhaps your partner makes you laugh or is a blast to do activities with — "but when it comes to getting more intimate, [they] just can’t go there," Burns says.
 "Intimacy involves opening yourself up, sharing, connecting and brings about a sense of closeness, affection, and familiarity."

 The best thing about being in a relationship with someone who's truly an equal partner?
 You have someone on your side during all of life's sh*tty moments.